 What if the EEG Test Causes Stress for the Child?

 I will share with you, from my experience with EEG tests as a parent, that while the test sounds simple, the procedure can be stressful, scary, embarrassing, and even traumatic, especially for children with developmental delays which often occur as a result of serious seizure disorders.
 I feel it’s helpful to be prepared and realize this could happen.

 A Solution to the “Scary” of the EEG Test

 As an epilepsy mom I wanted to find a solution to ease the stress and anxiety so commonly associated with EEG tests.
 I also wanted to find a way to infuse color and fun into the experience of the hospital visit.
 Hospitals can be so sterile and medical.
 Often there’s nothing childlike about the procedure.
 Plus your child might need to walk around with leads attached to their head.
 What if they need to go to school?
 Or simply wants to go on a walk?
 It’s a lot to explain and can cause embarrassment and anxiety.

 Introducing the NillyNoggin® EEG Cap!

 The NillyNoggin EEG Cap reduces much of the “scary” associated with the test and brings some happy and fun to the whole experience.
-NillyNoggin EEG Caps are colorful and come in a wide assortment of kid-friendly patterns.
+NillyNoggin EEG Caps are colorful and come in a wide assortment of patterns.
 Children get to choose their own NillyNoggin EEG cap – giving them some control during the medical procedure.
-The caps are perfectly designed for kids to wear while they receive an ambulatory or prolonged EEG tests.
-NillyNoggin EEG Caps are also great to wear during sleep studies!
+The caps are perfectly designed for kids or even adults to wear while they receive an ambulatory or prolonged EEG tests.

 Where did the name “NillyNoggin EEG Cap” come from?